Olivia Jade Returns To YouTube Ahead Of The College Scam Trial — & She Is Terrified

-Earlier this year, Lori Loughlin's youngest daughter, Olivia Jade Giannulli, found herself at the center of a college admissions scandal.
+Earlier this year, Lori Loughlin's youngest daughter, Olivia Jade Giannulli, found herself at the centre of a college admissions scandal.
 Now, a “terrified” Giannulli has returned to YouTube.

 “I’m terrified to make this video and to come back.
 I also know that I want to start taking smaller steps in the right direction,” Giannulli explained in a video simply titled “hi again,” posted on Sunday to her YouTube channel.